Zurabpwnz/shipping-nova-poshta-for-woocommerce/readme.txt

 == Installation ==

-1. Upload `woo-nova-poshta` folder to the `/wp-content/plugins/` directory.
+1. Upload `shipping-nova-poshta-for-woocommerce` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==